Hericium erinaceus: Distribution and habitat

 In Europe, the fruit bodies of H. erinaceus are mainly produced annually from August to November.
 In North America, they appear from October to February in the west, from July to October in the Mountain states, and from September to February in the east.

 In the wild, lion's mane is usually associated with a tree wound and causes a white pocket rot.
 Decayed tissue becomes spongy and eventually disintegrates to form a cavity.
 The distinctive fruiting bodies (basidiocarps) generally appear near the edges of old wounds in autumn.
-It may be a tree parasite, possibly indicating an endophytic habitat.
+It has been described as a symbiotic associate of host trees, possibly occupying an endophytic habitat.

 H. erinaceus hosts in North America include maple, ash, oaks, and eucalyptus.
 In California, lion's mane has been found on coast live oak, canyon live oak, interior live oak, California black oak, blue oak, and valley oak.

 Lion's mane is able to withstand cold temperatures and frost conditions.